berenslab/MorphoPy/paper/paper.md

 Currently, MorphoPy supports the following feature representations:

-_Density maps_ are computed on the basis of a configuration file (or dictionary) that controls parameters such as bin size and binning ranges.
+_Density maps_ are computed on the basis of a configuration file (or a dictionary) that controls parameters such as bin size and binning ranges.
 Additionally, users can specify whether and to which degree they want to smooth each density map \autoref{fig:dms}.
 ![XY-density map of the dendrite plotted above with different degrees of Gaussian smoothing. \label{fig:dms}](./figures/density_map_smoothing.png)

 A variety of _morphometric statistics_ can be computed on the nodes and edges of each reconstruction.
-The `get_morphometric_statistics()`-method offers a precompiled single valued selection of these statistics including min/max branch angles, maximal branch order, and maximal path length to the soma (\autoref{fig:morphometrics}), but in principle, they can be adjusted to the user's personal preference.
+The `get_morphometric_statistics()`-method offers a precompiled single valued selection of these statistics including e.g. min/max branch angles, maximal branch order, and maximal path length to the soma (\autoref{fig:morphometrics}), but in principle, they can be adjusted to the user's personal preference.
-![Node and edge related morphometric statistics. \label{fig:morphometrics}](./figures/fig_morphometrics.png) Additionally, it is possible to query the entire distribution of each statistic either in form of a histogram or as a Gaussian kernel density estimate (kde).
+![Node and edge related morphometric statistics. \label{fig:morphometrics}](./figures/fig_morphometrics.png) Additionally, it is possible to query the entire _morphomoetric distribution_ of each statistic either in form of a histogram or as a
+Gaussian kernel density estimate (kde).
 Fig. \autoref{fig:morphdist}, for example, shows the kde of radial distances, branch angles and their combination for the dendrites shown in \autoref{fig:plot}.
 ![\label{fig:morphdist}](./figures/2D_morph_dist.png)

-Furthermore, `MorphoPy` supports the generation of 2D persistence diagrams.
+Furthermore, `MorphoPy` supports the generation of _2D persistence diagrams_.
 Persistence diagrams describe the branching of neural morphologies [@li:2017; @kanari:2018] with respect to a specified distance function.
 By default, `MorphoPy` computes a persistence diagram based on the radial distance from the soma, but users can choose from four different pre-implemented distance functions (radial distance, path length, height or branch order) or provide their own.